 The main problem is resolution.

-That has been fine for years.
-But now we have all become conditioned by computer monitors to be comfortable with much better resolution.
-The lowest-resolution computer monitor displays 640x480 pixels.
-Because of the interlacing, the effective resolution of a TV screen is perhaps 512x400 pixels -- for example, when an MSN TV (formerly WebTV) box tries to display Web pages on an analog TV display, it can display about 512x400 pixels.
+That's been the way TV works for years.
+But now we've used to looking at computer monitors and expect much better resolution.
+The lowest-resolution computer monitor displays 640 x 480 pixels.
+Because of the interlacing, the effective resolution of a TV screen is perhaps 512 x 400 pixels.

 So the worst computer monitors you can buy have more resolution than the best analog TV set; and the best computer monitors are able to display up to 10 times more pixels than that TV set.
 There is simply no comparison between a computer monitor and an analog TV in terms of detail, crispness, image stability and color.
 If you look at a computer monitor all day at work, and then go home and look at a TV set, the TV set can look very fuzzy.

-It is hard to convey the difference between a DTV signal and an analog signal without an actual demonstration, but here is a static comparison that can help you understand the idea.
+It's hard to convey the difference between a DTV signal and an analog signal without an actual demonstration, but here's a static comparison that can help you understand the idea.
 Below is a picture of an odometer:

 This is a nice, crisp picture.
 Let's assume that this picture is being displayed on a good digital TV so that this is what you actually see.
 The following photo shows you what you would see on an analog TV:

 You can see that the analog TV picture is much fuzzier than the digital TV image.
 Look, for example, at the teeth on the gears.
-There is a significant difference in picture quality that is even more obvious when the image is moving.
+There's a significant difference in picture quality that's even more obvious when the image is moving.
 It is that quantitative difference that drives the interest in digital TV.
 And as if the incredible picture weren't enough, digital TV also offers much better sound.